 Our new PCP, which was launched in December 2018, is the result of several years' work with members, other concerned bodies and the Professional Standards Authority for Health and Social Care (the body that accredits our Register).
 It aims to improve the way we handle complaints, shortening the time it takes to resolve complaints and reducing the number that have to go to a full hearing, while still offering the same level of protection to the public and clients.

 You can read more about the changes in Therapy Today (November 2018).

 Every complaint we receive is reviewed by a case manager.
 They will check whether the complaint, if proved, would mean that the member failed to meet our professional standards.

 They also check that the complaint is not vexatious or frivolous – ie made to cause annoyance and with no serious purpose or value.

-If a complaint doesn’t pass the threshold test, we'll tell the complainant and close the complaint.
+If the complaint doesn’t pass the threshold test, we'll tell the complainant and the member and close the complaint.

 Right of appeal